zbraniecki/pluralrules/intl_pluralrules/README.md

 Currently produces operands compliant with CLDR 33 into Rust 1.27 and above.

-**Using External CLDR Data**
+**Updating CLDR Data**

-If you would like to use plural rules that are not the specified version above, you can regenerate intl_pluralrules's internal rules with the command:
+If you would like to update rules.rs with plural rules that are not the specified version above (e.g. future versions of CLDR or external CLDR-compliant rules), you can regenerate the logic in rules.rs with the command:

 	cargo regenerate-data

-You will need to replace the JSON files under `/cldr_data/` with your own CLDR-compliant JSON files.
+You will need to replace the JSON files under `/cldr_data/` with your new CLDR JSON files.

 Local Development
 -----------------